Reiryoku-Technologies/Time-Series-Archive/README.md

 ```

 ## Installation
-The easiest way to install the Time Series Archive is using the following command in your NPM project directory.
+The easiest way to install the Time Series Archive is using the following command in your project directory.
 ```console
 npm install @reiryoku/time-series-archive
 ```